-Based on the options identified in this Waste Assessment and the Council's intended role in meeting forecast demand a range of proposals have been put forward in section 8.
-Actions and timeframes for delivery of priority proposals are identified in the Draft Waste Management and Minimisation Plan.
+Based on the options identified in this Waste Assessment and the Council's intended role in meeting forecast demand a range of proposals are put forward.
+Actions and timeframes for delivery of these proposals are identified in the Draft Waste Management and Minimisation Plan.